-(b) metho nal Redemption Amount and od, if any, of calculation of amount(s): [] per Calculation Amount - out appropriate variable details in this prona, for example reference obligation] (c) If red eemable in part: (i) Minimum Redemption Amount: [1 (ii) Maximum Redemption Amount: [1 (d) Notic e periods: Max (N.E advi of it clea busi well imum period: [] days imum period: [] days B. When setting notice periods, the Issuer is is sed to consider the practicalities of distribution information through intermediaries, for example, ring systems (which require a minimum of 5 mess days' notice for a call) and custodians, as any other notice requirements which may by, for example, as between the Issuer and the int) 19.
-Invest or Put: (If plicable/Not Applicable] not applicable, delete the remaining paragraphs of this paragraph) (a) Optio nal Redemption Date(s): [1 (b) Optio nal Redemption Amount: [] per Calculation Amount (c) Notice periods: Min imum period: [] days (N.E advi of ii clea busi well timum period: [] days B. When setting notice periods, the Issuer is is sed to consider the practicalities of distribution information through intermediaries, for example, ring systems (which require a minimum of 15 ness days' notice for a put) and custodians, as any other notice requirements which may by, for example, as between the Issuer and the int) 20.
-Final 1 Redemp otion Amount: [] per Calculation Amount 21. - ption fo otion Amount payable on or taxation reasons or on event [] per Calculation Amount
+(If not applicable, delete the remaining subparagraphs of this paragraph) (a) Optional Redemption Date(s): [ ] (b) Optional Redemption Amount[ and method, if any, of calculation of such amount(s)]: [ ] per Calculation Amount [Set out appropriate variable details in this proforma, for example reference obligation] (c) If redeemable in part: (i) Minimum Amount: Redemption [ ] (ii) Maximum Amount: Redemption [ ] (d) Notice periods: Minimum period: [ ] days Maximum period: [ ] days (N.B.
+When setting notice periods, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example clearing systems (which, in the case of Euroclea and Clearstream, Luxembourg, require a minimum of 5 clearing system business days' notice for a call and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent) Inves tor Put: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Optional Redemption Date(s): [ ] (b) Optional Redemption Amount: [ ] per Calculation Amount (c) Notice periods: Minimum period: [ ] days Maximum period: [ ] days (N.B.
+When setting notice periods, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example clearing systems (which, in the case of Euroclea and Clearstream, Luxembourg, require a minimum of 15 clearing system business days' notice for a put) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent) Final Redemption Amount: l per Calculation Amount

+21. Early Redemption Amount payable on [ ] per Calculation Amount redemption for taxation reasons or on event of default: